AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 In this tutorial, we will show how we can prove that an implementation verify a given specification.
-But what are the arguments of program proof, compared to program testing.
+But what are the arguments of program proof, compared to program testing?
 First, the proof is complete, it cannot forget some corner case if the behavior is specified (program test cannot be complete, exhaustivity would be far too costly).
 Then, the obligation to formally specify with a logic formulation requires to exactly understand what we have